lindaackers/api_course_lookup/README.md

 # Course Reserve API

-Scripts to create a list of all courses that link to Primo
+Scripts to create a list of all courses with link to Primo.
+Created to assist staff when course facets were removed by November Primo release.

 ## Getting Started